nlm-irp-jianglab/EzSEA-web-lab/readme.md

 Re-implement collapse clade function

-!Adding and removing nodes results in nonscrollable logo

 !Add summarize feature which exports outputs
   - Output data and svg of figures

 Inherent issue with Skylign: fasta must be converted into a json object thru API.
 Phylotree doesn't give enough options for rendering.
 Play with manual tree implementation.
 Clicking on node names does not allow collapsing of clades.

-~Shrink logos, maybe 200px tall?
-  Worked on in test branch, buggy scaling of letters.